samasthiti/samasthiti/_blogs/vastu-shastra-tips-for-home.md

 ---
 layout: blogLayout
 title: Vastu Shastra Tips for Home- Samasthiti Constructions
-heading: VASTU SHASTRA TIPS FOR HOME 1
+heading: VASTU SHASTRA TIPS FOR HOME edit
 subheading: ''
 description: Vastu Shastra Tips for Home The Science of Vastu Shastra is Ancient as it dates back thousands of years.